Freja-Ekman/rockpaperscissors/README.md

 started to compete once again with another move.
 May the best man win!

 ## Getting started
+To build and run the application JDK and JRE 11 is required, but the application is also tested with version 13.

 To build the application run the following command from the projects root directory:<br>
 `./gradlew build`.